sphinx-labs/sphinx/packages/plugins/README.md

 ## How it works

 ChugSplash uses deterministic proxies to deploy contracts and set their state variables.
 An important point to mention is that the values of state variables are set in the proxy, **not** in the implementation contract.
 For example, the `number` variable from the `FirstSimpleStorage` contract is set to `1` **only** in the proxy contract.
-If you call `getNumber` on the implementation contract, it would return the default value, `0`.
+If you call `number` on the implementation contract, it would return the default value, `0`.
 This is standard behavior for proxies, but it can be surprising if you haven't used proxies before.
-If you want the proxy to be non-upgradeable, you can set the `projectOwner` parameter in the ChugSplash config file to the zero-address.

 ## Reach out

-Hit up [@samgoldman0](https://t.me/samgoldman0) on Telegram if you have any questions/comments!
+Hit up [@samgoldman0](https://t.me/samgoldman0) on Telegram if you have any requests for features or questions!